woocommerce/woocommerce/readme.txt

 * Fix - Remove Plugin and Theme background installer hooks, cannot run as there are no events scheduled for it. #22799
 * Fix - Trigger zoom if moving cursor over image quickly in product gallery. #22784
 * Fix - PayPal: Add meta data, before changing order status. #22892
+* Fix - Make price filter widget tax aware when you have excl prices entered but show prices incl of tax. #22540
 * Performance - Prime caches when reading variations. #22587
 * Performance - Only include REST API classes and objects during `rest_api_init` hook. #22615
 * Performance - Improved how versioned transients are set/cleanup to avoid cron. #22511